0xC0A1/lz-evm-sol-ping-pong/README.md

 - Figure out a way to implement an A->B->A->B finite loop with a static gas allocation or:
     - Query the remote chain via the `lzRead` primitive for proper gas allocation.
 - Add more instructions for reset and ball management; also introduce a concept of "ball drop penalties" to make the ping-pong more fun and competitive across chain stability.
-- Create a proper `Serve -> Ping -> Pong -> Drop ? -> Serve ...` flow with a proper scoring mechanism.
+- Create a proper `Serve -> Ping -> Pong -> Drop? -> Serve ...` flow with a proper scoring mechanism.

+## Chain differences

+Data encoding could be a bit tricky and cumbersome since `abi` encoding can be vastly different from `borsh`.
+Solana's composability makes it a bit harder to get in at the beginning for any Ethereum developer but it pays off eventually.
+Solana's need for account passing introduces a couple of challenges when designing more customized flows of data, like DeFi, for example.

+## Key takeaways

+Using LayerZero is easy enough with their templates, but I can't imagine setting up a project directly from zero just by following their docs;
+seems like there's a lot of things like setting up the wiring that isn't properly documented for the raw SDKs and the best way to understand the
+SDK is by getting a hands-on approach for it.

+A sort of a sad time for me was when I faced a wall when I was starting to pass the send to EVM from Solana, got an `Executor_NoOptions` error which was also hard to debug.

+Finality is mostly the price that you pay with a product like LayerZero, where transactions take up to five minutes to land.
+Can you imagine a ping pong ball taking that amount of time to reach the other side of the table?
+Hahaha.

+Alright, that's it from me,

+Kev.